 Rainwater fittings

-Repair Category 1
+Repair Category 1 Notes No significant defects were noted.
+Gutter joint leakage was noted to the rear.

-Notes Rainwater goods show signs of normal weathering along with corrosion to localised cast iron fitments.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

 Main walls